Ibrahim Dasuki: Business activities

-From 1965 until he was crowned Sultan, Dasuki concentrated largely on his business activities.
+From 1965 until he became the Sultan, Dasuki was a very busy businessman.
 In 1966, he was chairman of the influential Northern Nigeria Produce Marketing Board, a monopsonist organization involved with marketing the export of groundnut and in the distribution of seeds and chemicals.
 From 1967 to 1977, he was director and later chairman of the Nigerian Railway Corporation.
 From 1979 to 1989, he was co-founder and chairman of the Nigerian branch of BCCI.
 He was also a partner of Nessim Gaon in APROFIM, the firm was involved in infrastructure investments, commodity production, purchasing and export activities.